FlexMeasures/flexmeasures/documentation/getting-started.rst

    echo "FLASK_ENV=development" >> .env

-Note: The default is ``production``\ , which will not work well on localhost due to SSL issues.
+.. note:: The default is ``production``\ , which will not work well on localhost due to SSL issues.

 Preparing the time series database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Make sure you have a Postgres (Version 9+) database for FlexMeasures to use.
-See ``data/Readme.md`` (section "Getting ready to use") for instructions on this.
+See :ref:`dev-data` (section "Getting ready to use") for instructions on this.
 *
   Tell ``flexmeasures`` about it: